ITensor/ITensors.jl/docs/src/faq/JuliaAndCpp.md

 ## Which is faster: Julia or C++ ?

-Both Julia and C++ offer roughly the same performance.
+Julia and C++ offer about the same performance.

 Each language gets compiled to optimized assembly code and offer arrays and containers which can efficiently stored and iterated.
 Well-written Julia code can be even faster than comparable C++ codes in many cases.